splinesreticulating/splinesreticulating/README.md

-# 👨‍💻 About Me

-Hi I'm James and I like to automate things.
+Hi, I'm James, and I like to automate things.

-## 🔧 Featured Projects
-- 💬 [WellSaid](https://github.com/splinesreticulating/well-said) – Empathetic iMessage responses from an ever-expanding knowledgebase
-- 🎵 [Queue FM](https://github.com/splinesreticulating/queue-fm) – Spotify-powered meta-data enhanced radio station with poweful control panel

-## 🧠 Currently Broadening Horizons on
-- LLM integrations (RAG, embeddings)
-- React, Typescript
-- AWS everything